 Like most wild game, antelope is very lean.
-Quality cuts like loins and sirloins benefit from being served medium-rare.
-Roasts, necks, shanks, or other cuts with lots of connective tissue are great for slow cooking.
+Quality cuts like the backstraps and single-muscle roasts benefit from being served medium-rare.
+The sirloin roasts, necks, shanks, and other cuts that contain connective tissue are great for slow cooking.
 And antelope burger is outstanding in any of your favorite ground meat recipes.

 Antelope Hunting with Table Mountain Outfitters

 If you’d like to learn more about the guided antelope hunting with Table Mountain Outfitters, please have a look at our Antelope Hunts page.
 You can also download a free brochure, which includes a price list, references and deposit information.